altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 3\.
 Place the plastic washers on top of the three hex mounting posts:
 ![](images/dc3-washers.png)

 4\.
-Place daughtercard on top of the posts and washers:
+Place HPS Board on top of the posts and washers:
 ![](images/dc4-placed.png)

 5\.
 Place the hex thumb screws on the two posts, as shown below.
 Note the 3rd one on the bottom is best unplaced as fully screwing that in may move the board.
 Also note the thumb screw close to the Ethernet connector is hard to screw, recommend to use small pliers and patience to make it secure.
-It is important that the HPS daughtercard is secure, and does not move:
+It is important that the HPS Board is secure, and does not move:
 ![](images/dc5-installed.png)

-**Note**: If you need to swap HPS daughtercards frequently,  it is recommended to remove the hex posts, and install the plastic washers between the PCB and the posts.
-This way you do not need to be careful for the washers not to move when you place the daughtercard on top of the posts.
+**Note**: If you need to swap HPS Boards frequently,  it is recommended to remove the hex posts, and install the plastic washers between the PCB and the posts.
+This way you do not need to be careful for the washers not to move when you place the HPS Board on top of the posts.
 Note there are also plastic washers underneath the development board PCB, make sure to leave those in place when performing this operation

 <h4>Changing MSEL</h4>